linesma/Custom-TV-Series-Creation-and-Graphics/README.md

 # TV-Documentaries-Series-Graphics

-A collection of graphics and xml file examples for use in Kodi.
-These graphics an xml files will allow a user to consolidate all their documentaries into a single entry in their Kodi library.
+The included graphics and xml files will allow a user to consolidate all their documentaries into a single entry in their Kodi library.

 Usage:

+Organize your documentaries in the following manner.
+Foler names are in bold and file names are in italics.

+**Documentaries**